Canada men's national soccer team: United States

 Canada has a rivalry with the United States, stemming from a generally friendly rivalry between the two countries.
 The two teams frequently face each other in the Gold Cup.
 With 42 matches played, the United States currently leads the series with 19 wins, 12 draws, and 11 losses, outscoring the Canadians 66–47.

-Canada has qualified for two FIFA World Cups while the U.S. has qualified for 11.
+Canada has qualified for two FIFA World Cups while the U.S. has qualified for 10 (not counting 1994 or 2026, where the USA qualified automatically as hosts for both tournaments, while Canada also qualified for the latter as co-hosts).
 Until recently, Canada was not seen as a competitive rival by a number of American fans as it had not beaten the United States in a 34-year stretch.
 That streak was snapped on October 15, 2019, when Canada defeated the United States 2–0 at BMO Field.
 One month later, on November 15, the United States beat Canada 4–1 in Orlando, Florida, and defeated the same opponent 1–0 in the 2021 CONCACAF Gold Cup in Kansas City, Kansas.
 In 2022 World Cup qualifying, Canada earned a 1–1 draw in Nashville, Tennessee and defeated the United States 2–0 in Hamilton, Ontario.

 On June 18, 2023, the United States defeated Canada 2–0 in the 2022–23 CONCACAF Nations League final in Las Vegas, Nevada, marking the first time the two nations faced each other in the final of a major CONCACAF tournament.
 Three weeks later, the U.S. eliminated Canada 3–2 on penalties in the 2023 CONCACAF Gold Cup quarter-final.

+In their first Copa América appearance in 2024, Canada advanced from the group stage, while the United States was eliminated in the group stage as tournament host.

+In an international friendly on September 7, 2024, Canada defeated the United States 2–1 in Kansas City, marking their first win over the United States on U.S. soil in 67 years.

+On March 23, 2025, Canada defeated the United States 2–1 in the 2024–25 CONCACAF Nations League third-place match, marking their second consecutive win over the United States and their first back-to-back victories against them since 1985.
+The match was played amid heightened political tensions between Canada and the United States; the previous month, Canada head coach Jesse Marsch had criticized U.S. President Donald Trump's comments about Canada becoming the "51st state" during the tournament's media day.
+In stoppage time, a scuffle involving players from both teams broke out after Gio Reyna brought down Jacob Shaffelburg near the touchline.